Rajasaurus: Description

 On the braincase, only the left sides of the parietal and frontal bones are preserved.
 The braincase is thick, with the frontals achieving a maximum thickness of 4 cm above the eye socket.
 On the frontals near the midline is a path for the olfactory tract which is a part of smelling.
 The rims of the supratemporal fossae, depressions on either side of the top of the skull, form a low sagittal crest along the middle of the top of the skull.
 The front rims of the fossae are unusually steep.
 Abelisaurids, typically, had elongated fenestrae (holes in the skull) below the quadrate bone near the bottom of the skull, but Rajasaurus had elongated supratemporal fenestrae near the top of the skull.
 Unlike in other theropods but similar to Majungasaurus, the crista prootica, which is typically a ridge along the otic capsule bone in the ear, more so juts outward as a stump.

 Rajasaurus had a low horn on its forehead that is primarily made of nasal bone more than frontal, unlike the horn on Majungasaurus.
-The horn in life was probably the same size as the fossilized horn, unlike in Carnotaurus where in life the horn was extended by a thickened layer skin.
-Though Rajasaurus did have a thickened layer of skin, it probably did not add to the overall length of the horn.
+The horn in life was probably the same size as the fossilised horn, unlike in Carnotaurus where in life the horn was extended by a thickened layer skin.
+Though Rajasaurus, like Majungasaurus, did have a thickened layer of skin, it probably did not add to the overall length of the horn.
 A trough-like groove bordered by a raised wall is present where the frontal meets the nasal, decreasing in height and width towards the midline, serving to support the horn on the nasal.